Thomas Fitch V: Life after military service

 After that conflict, Thomas, V returned to Norwalk.
 He was a prominent resident during and after the American Revolution.
 He served as a town councilman.
 He was, along with Thaddeus Betts, in the first delegation from Norwalk to the Connecticut House of Representatives in 1776.
 He helped with the reconstruction efforts after the burning of Norwalk in 1779.

 He died on January 16, 1795, and was buried in the East Norwalk Historical Cemetery.

 Historical dispute

 Norwalk historian, Gloria Stewart claims that eighteenth century documents available from the Connecticut state archives dispute the Yankee Doodle identity.
 One document is a bill for work copying and sending letters for the Connecticut General Assembly.
 The other is a 1775 document written by Fitch stating that he resigned his commission because of rheumatism that he had for twenty years.

 In addition, no Thomas Fitch from Norwalk appears as a colonel in the Rolls of Connecticut Men in the French and Indian War, 1755-1762.
-There were only two regiments in June of 1755.
+There were only two regiments in June 1755.
 Only Major General Phineas Lyman led more than a single regiment.
-Indeed, no Colonel appears to been sent from Norwalk in the war.
+Indeed, no Colonel appears to have been sent from Norwalk in the war.
 The original Yankee Doodle song did not mention a pony, a feather or "Marconi", items which first appear in 1841 in a children's nursery version of the song.